fizware/Blizzard-Cookie-Login/README.md

 # Blizzard-Cookie-Login

-Very Old Cookie Login Application (vAuth) - Not Updated And Won't Be Providing Source
+Very Old Cookie Login Application (vAuth) - Not Updated And Won't Be Providing Support